-The standard doctorate (coordinated through the ISAM program) offered at our department corresponds to the traditional path to a doctorate in Germany.
-The focus lies on your individual scientific work and the production of your doctoral thesis; it demands being proactive and responsible, but it also offers a lot of flexibility.
+The standard doctorate, offered at our department is coordinated through the ISAM program and corresponds to the traditional doctorate in Germany.
 If you are interested in applying to the programs TopMath or IGDK, there are important previous steps to be taken for admission.
-For detailed information on these, please read the respective webpages
+For detailed information on these, please read the respective webpages.

 - Motivational letter